Q: How is a student typically identified as gifted at Corona del Sol?

 Q: How is eligibility for Honors coursework determined for freshmen?

-Q: May a student scoring lower than the 77th percentile on the CogAT enroll in Honors courses freshman year?
+Q: May a student scoring lower than 77 on the CogAT enroll in Honors English or social studies freshman year?

 A: No. In order to preserve the rigor of the Honors program, freshmen scoring below the 77th percentile may not enroll in Honors coursework.
-Questions regarding this rule must be directed to the registrar; however, for the sake of consistency, no exceptions are made to this policy for any reason.
+Questions regarding this rule must be directed to the registrar.

 Q: Is it possible to move from regular to Honors classes at a later point?